 Hindus have four important pilgrimage spots -known as 'Chaar Dhaam' that a devout Hindu ought to visit during his lifetime.
 The Jagannath temple of Puri is one of them.

-The subject is the story of Krishna overpowering Sesh Nag
+The subject of the painting is the story of Krishna overpowering Kaliya Nag

 4. Art Gallery NSW Accession number 583.1996